protocol/CryptoNetLab/open_problems/Open_Problems_for_SNARKs.md

 ### Problem 4: Multiprover Interactive Proofs
-  One interesting approach to build better SNARKs is to have as a departing point a very efficient Multiprover Interactive Proofs (MIPs) e.g. [Clover](https://eprint.iacr.org/2014/846).
+  One interesting approach to build better SNARKs is to have as a departing point a very efficient Multiprover Interactive Proofs (MIPs) such as [Clover](https://eprint.iacr.org/2014/846).
 Clover proposes a new circuit arithmetization and a soundness analysis that avoids repetition for better performances.
-The classical compilation technique from [Bitansky and Chiesa](https://eprint.iacr.org/2012/461) show how to obtaining SNARKs from MIPs using fully-homomorphic encryption (FHE).
+The classical compilation technique from [Bitansky and Chiesa](https://eprint.iacr.org/2012/461) show how to obtain SNARKs from MIPs using fully-homomorphic encryption (FHE).
 They compile any complexity preserving MIP that also has a knowledge-soundness property into a complexity preserving SNARK under a natural but non-standard